MicrosoftDocs/entra-docs/docs/identity/app-proxy/how-to-configure-custom-domain.md

 ### Different internal and external URLs

-If the internal and external URLs are different, you don't need to configure split-brain behavior, because user routing is determined by the URL.
+When internal and external URLs are different, don't configure split-brain behavior.
+User routing is determined using the URL.
 In this case, you change only the external DNS, and route the external URL to the Application Proxy endpoint.

 When you select a custom domain for an external URL, an information bar shows the CNAME entry you need to add to the external DNS provider.
 You can always see this information by going to the app's **Application proxy** page.